refined-github/refined-github/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
-name: Suggest new feature or improvement
+name: Suggest an improvement or new feature
+about: 🆕🆕🆕
 labels: enhancement, under discussion
 ---